The-Shadowserver-Foundation/api_utils/elasticsearch/README.md

 This is an ECS logging script for Shadowserver intelligence reports.
 This works with the [Filebeat](https://www.elastic.co/beats/filebeat) shipper or a [Custom Logs integration](https://www.elastic.co/docs/current/integrations/log).

-The script is designed to run from cron and will download and log all events from available reports that have not yet been processed.
+The script is designed to run from cron (e.g. daily) and will download and log all events from available reports that have not yet been processed.

 The `shadowserver_ecs_logger.py` script is run with the path to the config file: